prabhu-sunderaraman/full-stack-2024/backend/backend_discussions.md

 * **application.yaml** reads from top to bottom; avoid repetition
 * You can group items and refer to them using **@ConfigurationProperties(prefix="")**

+#### Working with Raw JDBC API

+* Say you want to retrieve a list of persons from db
+* Add the driver dependency to pom.xml
+* Load the driver
+* Create a connection
+* create a preparedstatement
+* **execute the query** -> SHOULD BE THE FOCUS
+* get the resultset
+* process the resultset
+* close the connection
+* handle exceptions using try, catch, finally, throws